zentrocdot/InofficialTurtleGraphicsDoc/docs/tkinter.md

 ## Introductory Words

-<p align="justify">Underlying Turtle Graphics
-the module Tkinter further called simply Tkinter is used.
-Things can be achieved via Tkinter that cannot be achieved via the Turtle Graphics module.
-To get control over the Turtle Graphics window one needs the underlying Tkinter window.</p>
+<p align="justify">Behind Turtle Graphics is the Tkinter
+module, from now on simply called Tkinter.
+Tkinter can be used to achieve things that are not possible with the Turtle Graphics module.
+To gain control over the Turtle Graphics window, you need the Tkinter window on which this window is based.</p>

 ## Get the Turtle Graphics Root Window